 - 1. Update Downloads pages

 - The following updates are automatic, due to the use of the ProjectVersion wiki macro throughout most of the Downloads page.

 - Text references to the old version to refer to the new version

 - The link to the NEWS file to point to the new version

 - Links and text to the main tarball

 - Add a new md5sum link

 - · Add a new shasum link

 - Save the page, check all links

 - 2. Update PyPI records & upload files

 - pip install -U twine

-- twine upload /tmp/twisted-release/Twisted-\$RELEASE
+- twine upload /tmp/twisted-release/Twisted-\$RELEASE\

 - 3. Write the release announcement (see below)

 - 4. Announce the release

 - Send a text version of the announcement to: twisted-python@twistedmatrix.com, python-announce-list@python.org, python-list@python.org, twisted-web@twistedmatrix.com

 - http://labs.twistedmatrix.com (Post a web version of the announcements, with links instead of literal URLs)

 - Twitter, if you feel like it

 - #twisted topic on IRC (you'll need ops)

+- 5. Run python -m incremental Twisted --dev to add a dev0 postfix.

+- 6. Commit the dev0 update change.

-- 5. Merge the release branch into trunk, closing the release ticket at the same time.
+- 7. Merge the release branch into trunk, closing the release ticket at the same time.

-- 6. Close the release milestone (which should have no tickets in it).
+- 8. Close the release milestone (which should have no tickets in it).

-- 7. Open a milestone for the next release.
+- 9. Open a milestone for the next release.